ecubeproject/Skin_cancer_classification_Using_computer_Vision/README.md

+# README.md

-Skin Cancer Detection Using Computer Vision.
+# Skin Cancer Detection Using Computer Vision

 Deep Learning for Multi Class and Binary Classification on the ISIC 2018 Dataset

+## Overview

-Overview: This repository contains the full implementation of a computer vision project focused on automated skin lesion classification using dermoscopic images from the ISIC 2018 Challenge.
-Two models were developed and evaluated:
+This repository contains the complete implementation of a computer vision project for automated skin lesion classification using dermoscopic images from the ISIC 2018 Challenge.
+Two deep learning models were developed and evaluated:

-- (1) A custom Convolutional Neural Network (CNN) trained from scratch
+1. A custom Convolutional Neural Network (CNN) trained from scratch
-- (2) A transfer learning model based on EfficientNet B3
+2. A transfer learning model based on EfficientNet B3

-The project includes model training pipelines, evaluation tools, GradCAM explainability, dataset preprocessing, and a deployed Gradio web application for interactive inference.
+The project includes the full training pipeline, evaluation tools, GradCAM explainability, dataset preprocessing scripts, and a deployed Gradio web application for interactive inference.

-The modular code is ass per the structure below:
+The codebase follows the modular structure shown below.

 ````markdown
 ```text